t-kojima/kinpost/README.md

 ## Usage

-Append any files to custom JavaScript (or CSS) form, if the same filename exists, overwrite an old file.
+- Append any files to custom JavaScript (or CSS) form, if the same filename exists, overwrite an old file.
+- File uploads to Testing Environment.
+Use `deploy` option, if you need upload to Production Environment.

 ```js
 const kinpost = require('kinpost');